 Using the IRR calculator

-Using the tool is straightforward: simply enter the initial investment (tool says dollars, but it can be in any currency like EUR, Swiss franks, etc.) then select the number of years of cash flow you want to analyze (could be any period, actually, but maximum 25 periods).
-Enter the cash flow for each period.
+Using the IRR calculation tool is straightforward: simply enter the initial investment (tool says dollars, but it can be in any currency like EUR, Swiss francs, etc.) then select the number of years of cash flow you want to analyze (could be any period, actually, but maximum 25 periods).
+Enter the cash flow for each period (past or future prediction).

-Once ready, press "Calculate" and our IRR calculator will output:
+Once ready, press "Calculate" and our Internal Rate of Return calculator will output:

 - the Internal Rate of Return, a.k.a. discount rate